bjoernboeckle/L293D/README.md

 This repository contains a library to control a motor connected to an H-Bridge (i.e. L293D), that can be used with Arduino and ESP32.

-The ESP32 version can also configure the PWM frequency and resolution.
+The ESP32 version can also configure the PWM frequency and resolution, also a channel is required.
-The ESP32 version requires a channel for the PWM pin.

 To stop the motor a speed of zero can be used, by default the library sets the pwm output to 100% and disables the motor signals.